AxxAxx/AxxSolder/README.md

 # Features
 - The tip temperature is set by a rotary encoder.
 Pressing the encoder puts AxxSolder into Sleep mode and heating is turned off, press again to wake up.
 - AxxSolder is capable of driving C115, C210 and C245 style cartridges from JBC.
 With the "H_sense1" and "H_sense2" inputs AxxSolder can determine if the connected handle is either a NT115, T210 or T245 and adjust max output power accordingly.
-The max power output is limited in software to 130W for T245, 65W for T210 and 22W for NT115 handles.
+The max power output is limited in software to 130 W for T245, 65 W for T210 and 22 W for NT115 handles.
 - When the handle is put into the stand (connected to Stand_sense) AxxSolder goes into "Standby mode".
 On the portable version an aluminium plate is mounted and allows the AxxSolder to go into Standby mode when the cartridge or handle rests against it.
 After 10 min in Standby mode AxxSolder goes into "Sleep mode" and turns heating completely off.
 This is similar to what JBC calls [Sleep and Hibernation](https://www.jbctools.com/intelligent-heat-management.html).
 - If AxxSolder is left in normal running mode for longer than 30 min, the station automatically goes into sleep mode after 30 min as a safety feature.
 - Should the temperature ever go higher than 480 deg C overheating is detected and the station goes into sleep mode in order to protect the tip.
 - At start-up any USB-PD source is detected and the highest possible power is negotiated.
 AxxSolder limits the soldering iron output power to the max output power of the USB-PD source automatically.
 - User settings are stored in non volatile flash and can be configured via a settings menu described in [SETTINGS](#settings).
 - The two buttons are used to store temperature presets, e.g. 330 deg C and 430 deg C. Both preset temperatures are configurable in the settings menu.
+- There is a 3.3 V logic level output (GPIO4) that can be configured to go high when the iron is in Run mode, controlling e.g. fume extractor via a MosFET or relay.
 - The TFT display used in this project is a 2 inch 320x240 Color TFT display [2.0" 320x240 Color IPS TFT Display](https://www.adafruit.com/product/4311) and shows information about:
   - Set temperature
   - Actual temperature